TheMiningKing/crypto-shopping-cart/README.md

 SITE_NAME=The Mining King
 SITE_URL=https://theminingking.com
 INTERAC_EMAIL=send@money.here
+RECIPIENT_NAME=The Mining King
+SECURITY_QUESTION=What's the greatest city in the world?
+SECURITY_ANSWER=Calgary
 ```

 This Tor-safe composition is meant to be deployed behind a Dockerized Tor proxy.
 For the moment, details on how to do this can be found [here](https://libertyseeds.ca/2017/12/12/Dockerizing-Tor-to-serve-up-multiple-hidden-web-services/).
 Once the proxy is setup, execute the Tor deployment like this: